Your liver is your body’s high-performance engine

 - Regulates the balance of hormones including sex, thyroid, cortisone and other hormones.

-- Performs literally hundreds of other functions that your body simply cannot live without.
+- Performs hundreds of other functions that your body simply cannot live without.

 When your engine stalls…

 The liver is a resilient, maintenance-free organ, which is why it so often gets ignored—until something goes wrong.
-Because of its wide range of responsibilities, the liver often comes under attack by viruses, toxic substances (including alcohol), contaminants and progressive diseases like obesity.
+Because of its wide range of responsibilities, the liver often comes under attack by progressive diseases like obesity, viruses, toxic substances (including alcohol) and contaminants.

 Just like a worn-out engine, symptoms of liver disease can seem minor and easy to ignore.
 The liver is such a strong organ that it will continue working even when two-thirds of it has been damaged by scarring (cirrhosis).

-Liver disease can take over 100 different forms and can be caused by a variety of factors including the hepatitis viruses, obesity, alcohol, genetics, autoimmune disorders, drugs, toxins and cancer.
+Liver disease consists of over 100 different forms and can be caused by a variety of factors including obesity, alcohol, genetics, autoimmune disorders, drugs, toxins, hepatitis viruses and cancer.
 Cirrhosis is often considered to be a liver disease and may be the only liver-related condition that many people have ever heard of.
 While not a disease, cirrhosis is a condition that results from permanent damage or scarring of the liver.
 It is the end stage of many forms of liver disease.

 Statistics show that liver disease is on the rise.
 1 in 4 Canadians may be affected by liver disease, including everyone from newborns to older adults.
 Liver disease can affect people from all walks of life regardless of age, sex, ethnic background, socio-economic status or lifestyle.

-Just like a car engine, significant damage can be masked by seemingly insignificant symptoms.
-This often makes liver disease difficult to diagnose, especially when some symptoms (if any), can easily be mistaken for other health problems, such as the flu.
+Just like a car engine, significant damage to your liver can be masked by seemingly insignificant symptoms.
+This often makes it difficult to diagnose liver diseases, especially when some symptoms (if any), can easily be mistaken for other health problems, such as the flu.

-Your doctor or “mechanic” may look for signs of liver disease such as yellowing of skin or whites of the eyes (jaundice), a swollen abdomen or tenderness in the area of the liver.
+Your doctor or “mechanic” may look for signs of liver disease such as yellowing of skin or whites of the eyes (jaundice), a swollen belly or tenderness in the area of the liver.

 They may use blood tests to determine if your liver is functioning correctly and to discover what may be affecting your liver.